Intercontinental Broadcasting Corporation: Return of operations, 'Pinoy ang Dating' and Vintage Television

-In 1996, Vintage Enterprises transferred to IBC as part of the launching of Vintage Television (VTV), a primetime block that aired on IBC with PBA, Blow by Blow and other Vintage Sports-produced programs after moving from another government-owned station, People's Television Network (PTV).
-The block helped IBC-13 land third in the primetime ratings, mainly credited to the airing of the PBA games.
-At the same time, IBC also installed a new Harris 60-kilowatt transmitter in San Francisco del Monte for clearer TV reception and utilized the services of the APSTAR 1 Satellite for a broader international reach.
-Later in the year 2000, Viva Entertainment's subsidiary Viva Television acquired Vintage Enterprises (including VTV on IBC block) and changed its name to Viva TV, a primetime sports and entertainment block on IBC which continued until 2002.
-Rehabilitation of the transmitter and other technical facilities was initiated in the network's flagship and provincial stations.
+In February 1996, Vintage Enterprises transferred to IBC as part of the launching of Vintage Television (VTV), a primetime block that aired on IBC with PBA, Blow by Blow and other Vintage Sports-produced programs after moving from another government-owned station, People's Television Network (PTV).
+The block helped IBC-13 move to third place in the primetime ratings, mainly credited to the airing of the PBA games.
+At the same time, IBC installed a new Harris 60-kilowatt transmitter in San Francisco del Monte for clearer TV reception and began using the APSTAR 1 satellite to broaden its international reach.
+In 2000, Viva Entertainment's subsidiary Viva Television acquired Vintage Enterprises (including VTV on IBC block) and changed its name to Viva TV, a primetime sports and entertainment block on IBC which continued until 2002.
+Rehabilitation of the transmitter and other technical facilities was initiated for the network's flagship and provincial stations.

-On September 2, 2000, IBC was granted a 25-year legislative franchise extension under Republic Act 8954 albeit without President Joseph Estrada's signature as the bill lapsed into law after 30 days of inaction.
-In the same year, the network scored a major victory with the top-rated Philippine franchise of Who Wants to Be a Millionaire?.
+On September 2, 2000, IBC was granted a 25-year legislative franchise extension under Republic Act 8954, albeit without President Joseph Estrada's signature; the bill lapsed into law after 30 days of inaction.
+That same year, IBC scored a major victory with the top-rated Philippine franchise of Who Wants to Be a Millionaire?.

 On January 1, 2002, IBC launched its new logo and its new slogan "New Face, New Attitude" with a new station ID.

-However, in early 2003, Viva TV on IBC cancelled after Viva decided not to renew their blocktime agreement with IBC due to high blocktime costs and low ratings.
-Despite this, the grand finals of Star for a Night which saw Sarah Geronimo as its winner; its last Viva TV-produced program was aired on IBC on March 1, 2003, to fulfill the contract.
+However, in early 2003, Viva TV on IBC cancelled after Viva decided not to renew their blocktime agreement with IBC due to high blocktime costs and low ratings coinciding the retirement of Bobong Velez as the President and CEO of Viva-Vintage.
+The last Viva TV-produced program to air on IBC was the grand finale of Star for a Night, on March 1, 2003.

 On December 12, 2003, IBC launched its new logo and its new slogan "Ang Bagong Pilipino" (The New Filipino) with a freestyle station ID.

-In late 2007, IBC inked a deal with the Makisig Network, led by Hermie Esguerra, as a primetime block-timer of IBC.
-However, Makisig Network's programs were not aired due to questions on the propriety of the terms and conditions of the agreement.
-Said agreement expired in October 2008.
+In late 2007, IBC signed on Makisig Network as a primetime blocktimer of IBC.
+However, Makisig Network's programs were not aired due to questions on the propriety of the terms and conditions of the agreement, which eventually expired in October 2008.